cisco-262/NOC-FOR-FGT/docs/README.md

 Backup exports are designed not to include passwords, OTP codes, session cookies, CSRF tokens, or other authentication secrets.

-Local-first Security Security can use Face ID, Touch ID, or device passcode through Apple's local device authentication APIs to help protect access to saved devices and monitoring data.
+Local-first Security can use Face ID, Touch ID, or device passcode through Apple's local device authentication APIs to help protect access to saved devices and monitoring data.

 Read the complete [Privacy Policy](https://fgt.opshome.run/privacy.html).